tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 - docker: `v18.06.1-ce`

-If user want to try the tutorials that are written in `.ipynb` files，please pull `tinyms-jupyter` which jupyter component are installed by default
+If user want to try the tutorials that are written in `.ipynb` files，please pull jupyter version of TinyMS which jupyter component are installed by default

+* Default version

 ```shell
 docker pull tinyms/tinyms:0.1.0
 ```

+* Jupyter version

 If want to try jupyter, run the following command line